 Chapter 1: Drift happens

-We planned to meet after school at the front door and walk to my house.
+We planned to meet after school and then walk to my house.
 Eager to get the party started, I emptied my locker, shoveling all my supplies and personal stuff into my backpack, and rushed to the school’s main entrance to wait for her.
 It was hot outside, but I didn’t feel it, filled with excitement for the fun night ahead.
-I fired off a quick DM to let Emily know my location.
+I fired off a quick text to let Emily know my location.

 Emily: ...